uhasker/getting-things-done-in-next-js/src/chapter4/06-working-with-multiple-tables.md

 ('Think of a funny joke', 'Come up with a funny joke to lighten the mood.', 120, 'inprogress');
 ```

-Finally we need to link tasks to projects:
+Here is how we could then link tasks and projects:

 ```sql
 insert into project_task (project_id, task_id) values